 On May 22nd, 2018, the Data Protection Act will be replaced by the EU’s General Data Protection Regulation (GDPR.)
 The UK’s decision to leave the EU will not affect the commencement of the GDPR.

 The GDPR applies to processing carried out by organisations operating within the EU.
 It also applies to organisations outside the EU that offer goods or services to individuals in the EU.

 - Increase in maximum potential regulatory fines to €20m, or 4% of global turnover, whichever is the greater.

 - The GDPR applies to ‘controllers’ and ‘processors’ - the controller says how and why personal data is processed and the processor acts on the controller’s behalf.

-- Legal requirement to have a Data Protection Officer.
+- Legal requirement to have a Data Protection Officer in certain circumstances.